suryakalla06/voice-controlled_local_ai_agent/README.md

-# Voice-Controlled Local AI Agent

-This project implements the assignment from `Mem0_ AI_ML & Generative AI Developer Intern Assignment.pdf`: a voice-driven AI agent that accepts audio, transcribes speech, classifies the user's intent, safely executes local actions inside `output/`, and shows the full pipeline in a Streamlit UI.

-## Assignment status

-Requirement-by-requirement status against the PDF:

-- Audio input from microphone: satisfied
-- Audio file upload: satisfied
-- Speech-to-text: satisfied through OpenAI or Groq API-based STT
-- Local or API STT note in README: satisfied
-- Intent understanding with LLM: satisfied through Ollama, OpenAI, or Groq
-- Minimum supported intents:
-  - create file: satisfied
-  - write code to new or existing file: satisfied
-  - summarize text: satisfied
-  - general chat: satisfied
-- Tool execution for local file operations: satisfied
-- Create files or folders inside sandboxed `output/`: satisfied
-- Code generation saved directly to file: satisfied
-- Text summarization: satisfied
-- UI shows transcription: satisfied
-- UI shows detected intent: satisfied
-- UI shows action taken: satisfied
-- UI shows final output/result: satisfied
-- Safety constraint restricting file writes to `output/`: satisfied
-- Human-in-the-loop confirmation for file operations: implemented as a bonus
-- Session history / memory within session: implemented as a bonus

 Items not included in the codebase because they are submission deliverables rather than runtime features:

-- Public GitHub repository link
 - 2 to 3 minute demo video
-- Technical article
 - Final form submission

-## What this app does

-- Accepts audio from either:
-  - microphone recording inside the Streamlit UI
-  - uploaded audio files such as `.wav`, `.mp3`, and `.m4a`
-- Transcribes speech to text
-- Detects one of the supported intents:
-  - create file
+# Voice-Controlled Local AI Agent

+A local AI agent that accepts voice input, understands user intent using LLMs, and executes real actions like file creation, code generation, summarization, and general chat — all through a clean UI.

+---

+## Features

+- Voice Input (supports both microphone and audio file upload )
+- Intent Detection using LLM (Ollama - Local)
+- Speech-to-Text using Groq API (openai is also supported !)
-  - create folder
+- Tool Execution (only in the output folder !) :
+  - Create files/folders
-  - write code
+  - Write code to files
-  - summarize text
+  - Summarize text
-  - general chat
+  - General chat
-- Executes file actions only inside the `output/` directory
-- Shows:
-  - transcription
-  - detected intent
-  - action taken
-  - final output
-- Requires confirmation before file-writing operations
+- Human-in-the-loop confirmation before file operations (LLM asks permission to confirm the operation)
-- Stores session history in the current UI session
+- Session memory (persists until app reload)
+- Streamlit UI displays :
+  - Transcription
+  - Intent
+  - Action
+  - Output

+---

 ## Project structure